This page contains affiliate links. For more information please read my Disclosure Policy.

 He told me I could liken it to a tart, slightly more tropical apricot.
-They’re delicate and so don’t travel well or last long enough to make it to your grocery store.
+They’re delicate and don’t travel well, which is why they’re not a grocery store fruit.
 But that shouldn’t stop us from eating them!

 Turns out they’re actually known as a Japanese plum, and are a fruit native to China.
 There are tons of varieties, almost 800 but only a few are grown in California.
 The flesh is bright yellow and both the large seeds and skin come off remarkably easily.

 Read more about them in my complete Loquat guide!

 Aside from the gorgeous fruit, there are a few other simple ingredients you need to make this loquat jam recipe.

 - Loquats – even for a small batch like this, you’ll need about 2lbs of fruit.
 After seeds and skins are removed, it’s less than you think!

 - Vanilla Bean – I love fresh vanilla in jam, and seeds are lovely to look at suspended in jam, but you can also use 3 teaspoons of vanilla extract instead.

 - Ginger – I prefer ground because it adds flavor but not texture.
 To use fresh ginger, substitute 1 tablespoon of grated ginger.